DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 DreamBooth showed early on that targeted fine-tuning can specialize a generative model to a desired subject or concept [9].
 The broader progress of image-text representation learning (CLIP, BLIP-2) makes clear how much image generation depends on conditioning quality [11, 12].
 For LoRA specifically, scaling and rank behavior matter in practice, which is why careful control is maintained over adapter rank and update strength [27].

-One finding I want to flag here: LoRA target module selection matters more than one might expect.
-Attention-only LoRA could not push past the Vietnamese diacritic plateau.
-I had to expand into feed-forward and adaLN modulation to influence glyph geometry directly.
+One finding worth flagging: LoRA target module selection matters more than one might expect.
+Attention-only LoRA could not push past the Vietnamese diacritic plateau, which required expanding into feed-forward and adaLN modulation to influence glyph geometry directly.

 ### 1.4.5.
 Commercial Models and Research Gap